 SINGLE-DIAL METERS are found on most water meters and are easy to read.
 They record water volume by gallons and read in hundred gallons.
 The sweep arm rotates clockwise and records the water in gallons as it flows through the meter.
-Every time the arm passes 0, ten gallons have flown through the meter.
+So, every time the arm passes 0, ten gallons have flown through the meter.
 It reads like the milage odometer on your car as well.

-The reading shown is 1,935.
+The reading shown is 1,935

 Your energy usage is determined by taking your current meter reading and subtracting your previous month's meter reading.
-As you monitor your energy usage, keep in mind there are a variety of factors that can change monthly usage, such as changes in outside temperature, hours of sunlight, number of people in the home and how those individuals use each service.
+As you monitor your energy usage, keep in mind there are a variety of factors that can change your monthly usage, such as changes in outside temperature, hours of sunlight, number of people in the home and how those individuals use each service.
 Also, your reading may be different from the reading actually used to calculate your bill.
 Meters are read each month on a cycle and that cycle changes from month to month.
 Based on the day we read your meter and the day you read your meter, your reading could contain more or fewer days in the billing period.
-For more information on meters, visit www.jaxenergy.com.

-KNOW HOW TO READ YOUR JEA BILL
+KNOW HOW TO READ YOUR IEA BILL